 We were fortunate to know the Murphy’s that own M. Steinert & Sons in Boston.
 This is one of the worlds’ oldest Steinway retailers that just happens to have an abandoned piano concert hall 2 stories underground!
 Located right on Boston Common in the heart of Boston, Steinert Hall was a major performance venue at the beginning of the 20th century.
 It features a stage just large enough for a Steinway D (9′ Concert grand piano) and at one time seated about 350 people.
 The acoustics were designed specifically for an intimate piano concert.
 After the tragic “Coconut Grove” fire in the early 1900′s, codes in Boston changed and Steinert Hall was no longer able to be used as a public performance venue.
 Abandoned and in disrepair, it is now a relic of a bygone era…but the acoustics are still magnificent!
 The real difficult part of recording in Steinert Hall is that it’s very close to the Boylston Street “T” stop (underground Mass Transit) – and you can hear the loud rumble and screeching wheels of nearby trains.
 This made it necessary for us to do the recordings after 10 PM when trains weren’t as frequent!
 We’ve got some great recordings that include the ‘screeching wheels’ of a not-too-distant subway train…

 For the Naked Piano Christmas album – this was completely recorded in a small home studio.

-For the Naked Piano Light & Dark – the recordings were done at Piano Haven in Seattle, WA (now located in Sedona, AZ).
+For the Naked Piano Light & Dark and Elements – the recordings were done at Piano Haven in Seattle, WA (now located in Sedona, AZ).

 We’ve got a number of projects that are related to the Naked Piano including: